 - Chelsea Quinn Yarbro's Count Saint-Germain has Roger as his undying servant for most of the books.
 In Blood Games, we learn that Roger is a ghoul, revived shortly after his human death by Saint-Germain and bound to his service (and that Saint-Germain had another servant before Roger).
 Roger never seems to resent his position, though how much of his loyalty is due to the binding and how much to gratitude is never clear.
 Saint-Germain later created another ghoul servant and transferred his service somehow to Olivia.

 - Dora Wilk Series has "renfelds", human servants of vampires who must obey every wish of their master and act as a snack from time to time, but are awarded with extremely prolonged lives and possibility of becoming vampire in the future.

-- People who work for Volturi in the Twilight saga hope that they will be transformed into vampires, but may be also killed.
+- People who work for Volturi in the Twilight saga, such as their receptionist Gianna, hope that they will be transformed into vampires, but may be also killed.

 - Vampire: The Masquerade:

 - Ghouls, mortals who have been given the gift of vampire blood while they are still alive, which bestows upon them a weakened version of the Vampire's curse, extending their lifespans and allowing them to use weakened versions of Vampire powers, as well as forging a supernatural emotional bond with the vampire.
 If the ghoul feeds from the same vampire three times, he or she becomes Blood Bound, making them supernaturally-enforced sycophants to their vampiric regent.
 Most of them are willing, but some are not (and these kinds tend to be really heartbreaking).
 A Ghoul's "Reinfieldness" varies considerably; a good Ghoul can be a Hyper Competent Sidekick, a Battle Butler, or another invaluable aid.
 Ghouls need not be human, either: animals are just as eligible.